dartmoon-io/aos-responsive/README.md

 ```

 ### Usage
 How to use it?
-Exactly like you would with the standard AOS library!
+Exactly like you would do with the standard AOS library!

 ```js
 import AOS from '@dartmoon/aos-responsive'